tytydraco/yessleep/out/Somewhere_in_Nowhere_Pigman.md

 “This wardrobe looks like it leads to Narnia,” he said, swinging the door open and looking through my collection of overalls and thrift store t-shirts.

 “Yeah, my great-grandfather made it.
-If you climb in there and stay long enough, it’ll probably take you *somewhere*.”
+If you climb in there and stay long enough, it’ll probably take you *somewhere.*”

 Dawson snooped through my outfits, pausing to look at each one.